Wednesday, September 17, 2025

 The story...

-2. Love the Lord my God - Abide with my Father in a sort of continual prayer/connection.
+2. Love the Lord my God and my neighbor as myself.

-3. Be conscience of the Holy Spirit's work as I walk humbly and patiently within the will of God.
+3. Be conscience of the Holy Spirit's work while remaining grounded in reality.

-4. Eat, breathe, and take care of my body.
+4. Eat, breathe, and care for my body.

-6. Be joyful, hopeful, peaceful, and bear His fruit.
+6. Be joyful, hopeful, peaceful, and bear His fruit - live like in a bountiful deep and calm sea.

 7. Love, and receive love from, my church community - the body of Christ.

-8. Build up key relationships more than they've naturally declined.
+8. Build on key relationships more than they've naturally declined.

-9. Interact with neighbors and take opportunities to let'em know they're respected and loved.
+9. Show my neighbors they're respected and loved.

 12. Maintain and grow the assets that I'm entrusted with.

 It's easy for me to see other people not acting out their age and life reality.
-I hope that I continue to work out the phase of life that I'm actually in and don't short cut my life story.
-I want to be a good character, within the epic story of life, who was and is faithful to his God and Father.
+I hope that I continue to work out the phase of life that I'm actually in and don't cut my life story short.
+I want to be a good character, within the epic story of life, who remains faithful to his Creator and Father.

-I hope that I remember, each day, that my story's important only because it's worked out within the will of God.
-The Holy Spirit indwells me for His biding and He will be resting in the hands of God after my body breathes it's last breath.
-Yet, God's promised a new everlasting body for all eternity - we only know this through His revealed Word found in the bible.
-I hope that each of us stays curious regarding the spiritual reality that's just as real as our journey on earth yet eternal.
+I hope that I'll always remember that my story's only important when worked out within the will of God.
+The Holy Spirit indwells me for His biding and I'll be resting in the hands of God after my body breathes it's last breath.
+God's promised a new everlasting body designed for all eternity - we only know this through His revealed Word found in scripture.
+I hope that each of us stays curious regarding spiritual reality.
+Truly, our five senses witness spiritual realities it in a sort of veiled way but He gives His what we need.

 The only church in town would grow Christ ones who live for today, plan for tomorrow, and think on eternity.
-They'd learn to live in the reality that we're eternal beings who're journeying on this orb, earth, for but a few seasons.
+They'd learn to live with eternal reality in mind as we journey on this orb for but a few seasons.
+One day, our earth body will breath it's last and our spirit/soul will be carried home.

 Just for today...